LagoLunatic/PyFastGBALZ77/README.md

 Call `pyfastgbalz77.compress` with a bytes object containing the data you wish to compress.
 It will return the compressed data as a new bytes object.
+The second argument should be a boolean for whether the compressed data should be made compatible with the GBA's 16-bit LZ77 decompression function.
+If False, only the 8-bit decompression function will be able to decompress this data, but the size will be slightly smaller.

 Example:
 ```py